 GTimeLog displays all the things you've done today, and calculates the total time you spent working, and the total time you spent "slacking".
 It also advises you how much time you still have to work today to get 8 hours of work done.
 There are two basic views: one shows all the activities in chronological order, with starting and ending times; while another groups all entries with the same into one activity and just shows the total duration.

 At the end of the day you can send off a daily report by choosing Report -> Daily Report.
-A mail program (Mutt in a terminal, unless you have changed it in ~/.gtimelog/gtimelogrc) will be started with all the activities listed in it.
+A mail program (Mutt in a terminal, unless you have changed it in ~/.gtimelog/gtimelogrc or ~/.config/gtimelog/gtimelogrc) will be started with all the activities listed in it.
 My Mutt configuration lets me edit the report before sending it.

 There is a gtimelog package in Debian and in Ubuntu.
 You probably won't get the latest version this way, thought.

 The latest release is available from the Python Package Index.
-You can easy_install gtimelog.
+You can pip install gtimelog.

-GTimeLog also works on Windows and Mac OS X, but I don't have convenient installers.
+GTimeLog should also work on Windows and Mac OS X, but I don't have convenient installers.

 When you run GTimeLog the first time, it will create a configuration file (~/.gtimelog/gtimelogrc) with the default settings.
 Edit it to set your name and other settings.
 You'll need to restart GTimeLog for the changes to take effect.
 A sane configuration dialog is planned for some future version.

-The source now lives on Launchpad.
+The source now lives on GitHub.
 Get it with

 GTimeLog was written by Marius Gedminas, with contributions from many others.
 It is released under the terms of the GNU GPL.